Forget Hyaluronic Acid — Your Moisturiser Needs This Glowy Skin Ingredient

 From squalane to polyglutamic acid, there are so many buzzy skincare ingredients out there, you'd be forgiven for not knowing where to begin.
 Some exfoliate, others protect and a handful provide a quick-fix glow, but one thing all skin needs is around-the-clock moisture.

 Your skin's moisture levels tend to fluctuate regardless of the time of year.
-In the winter, cold weather and amping up the radiators are obvious contributing factors to dry skin.
-But come spring and summertime, the sun certainly isn't doing anyone any favours.
+In the winter, cold weather and amping up the heater are obvious contributing factors to dry skin.
+And come spring and summertime, the sun certainly isn't doing anyone any favours.

 Advertisement